Republique/WordPress-Developer-Interview-Questions/README.md

 ### Basics

-* What is the loop?
+* What is the difference between WordPress.org and WordPress.com?
-* What are Custom Post Types?

 ### Plugins